kyleiwaniec/w205Project/load/README.md

 Using the HIVE metastore, we'll load up just the fields we are interested in.

 We'll create an external table, partioned by the day: YYYY/MM/DD
-Next TODO: write the CRON which will add partitions.
-The stub for the partition is in add-partition.sql

 ```
 su w205